forge42dev/remix-hook-form/README.md

 ## Video example and tutorial

-If you wish to learn in depth on how form handling works in Remix and want an example using this package I have prepared a video tutorial on how to do it.
-It's a bit long but it covers everything you need to know about form handling in Remix.
+If you wish to learn in depth on how form handling works in React router/Remix.run and want an example using this package I have prepared a video tutorial on how to do it.
+It's a bit long but it covers everything you need to know about form handling in React Router/Remix.
 It also covers how to use this package.
 You can find it here:

 https://youtu.be/iom5nnj29sY?si=l52WRE2bqpkS2QUh